The Essential Guide to Overcoming Panic Attacks: A Step by Step Resource

 Have you actually died from a panic attack?

-So trust me… the worst that we imagine in the grips of panic almost never actually occurs and as bad as it feels, panic attacks always end.
+So trust me… the worst that we imagine in the grips of panic almost never actually occurs, and as bad as it feels, panic attacks always end.

 Try to Change or Get Rid of It

-Which leads to our next “don't…”
+This leads to our next "don't…"

 Add Anything to the Experience